Creighton vs. Iowa: Odds, spread, over/under - November 14

 - Odds to win the national championship: +2500

+- Creighton is 13th-best in college basketball in terms of its odds to win the national championship (+2500), much higher than its computer rankings (147th).

-- Iowa has a 0.8% chance of winning the national championship, based on its moneyline odds.
+- The implied probability of Creighton winning the national championship, based on its +2500 moneyline odds, is 3.8%.

 Check out all the futures bets available at BetMGM!